Last updated on March 12th, 2023 at 02:39 pm

 Tire constructs are the same in both variants of sizing the noted R means that the tire is radial built.
 And mostly tires are built-in radial constructs due to durability and strong plies.

-The rim diameter is noted in inches in which the tire install.
+The rim diameter is noted in inches in which the tire installed.
 Keeping it in mind when buying a new tire.

-LT stands for light truck, these tires are built specifically for light truck and SUV vehicles.
-These tires are good at off roads and bring traction.
+LT stands for light truck, these tires are built specifically for light trucks and SUV vehicles.
+These tires are good for off-roads and bring traction.

 Again the same concept of speed rating as we mentioned above in metrics sizing.
 Based on the tire’s speed efficiency it rated an alphabet.

-The tire traction scale lies between the alphabets AA, A, B, C. AA being the best and C is the worst.
-If the tire graded C traction then it means that the tire has just passed on its traction control test.
+The tire traction scale lies between the alphabets AA, A, B, C. AA is the best and C is the worst.
+If the tire is graded C traction then it means that the tire has just passed on its traction control test.

 We conclude this article with the hope that this article is helpful and understanding for you.
-If you still wondering about anything related to tire sizing then leave your query in the comment section, we will try to reach you as soon as we can.
+If you still wondering about anything related to tire size then leave your query in the comment section, and we will try to reach you as soon as we can.